Chapter 3 – Relationship to Clients – annotated

 Investment by client when lawyer has an interest

-3.4-29 Subject to rule 3.4-30, if a client intends to enter into a transaction with his or her lawyer or with a corporation or other entity in which the lawyer has an interest other than a corporation or other entity whose securities are publicly traded, before accepting any retainer, the lawyer must
+3.4-29 Subject to Code rule 3.4-30, if a client intends to enter into a transaction with a lawyer or with a corporation or other entity in which the lawyer has an interest other than a corporation or other entity whose securities are publicly traded, before accepting any retainer, the lawyer must

-(a) disclose and explain the nature of the conflicting interest to the client or, in the case of a potential conflict, how and why it might develop later;
+(a) disclose and explain the nature of the conflict of interest to the client or, in the case of a potential conflict, how and why it might develop later;

 (b) recommend and require that the client receive independent legal advice; and